An Honest Heart

 “Pastor Jeff, that was a great sermon today!
 I only wish that Mrs. Jones was here today to hear it.”
 I’ve heard words like that many times as people were leaving the church after a Sunday worship service.
 Nearly always the person who makes the comment is completely blind to the fact that they probably needed the message more than Mrs. Jones did.

 Who needs the good news (the gospel, which is the power of God)?
 We all do.
 Especially those of us who don’t think we need it.
 In Romans 1, Paul points out the obvious fact that those living in idolatry and lifestyles characterized by sin, need good news.
 Chapter 2 points out that the one who thinks they have it all put together needs the good news too.
-The one who is tempted to think the sermon was for someone else— The one who is quick to point the finger—whose heart is filled with self-righteous pride, needs the good news just as much or more than the one they are so quick to condemn.
+The one who is tempted to think the sermon was for someone else.
+The one who is quick to point the finger at someone else, whose heart is filled with self-righteous pride, needs the good news just as much or more than the one they are so quick to condemn.

 Some of us play the religious game very well.
 Paul points out that the good news is about life transformation, not playing religious games.
 The Pharisees played religious games better than anybody.
 And Jesus had some harsh words for them because of it.